ippontech/blog-usa/posts/A-roadmap-to-TDD-adoption.md

 Once you've got those basics you can start unit testing and refactoring your code so that the tests become cleaner and more robust.
 Note that at this point we are not doing TDD, we are still writing tests after the code.
 It's important to be able to write tests after the fact first before we can really adopt TDD.
 There are a unique set of tools and skills in testing that need to be learned prior to be able to able to do TDD effectively.
 At this point you can start enforcing that any production code should be paired with its unit tests in the same commit.

 At this point your team should be comfortable writing tests that you can start pushing for a switch to TDD.
-This is where TDD exercises are effective, the team already knows how to tests their code, and how to design for testability.
+This is where TDD exercises are effective.
+The team already knows how to tests their code, and how to design for testability.
 You can pair exercises with hand picked stories from your backlog that are especially well suited for TDD, one good example are bug fixes.
 Any production defect that need to be fixed should be replicated by an automated tests prior to fixing it.
 Not only does your team get to practice TDD but you also get the assurance that this defect won't be coming back.

 # Summary